akito0120/css-xzzx-simulation/src/circuit_builder/README.md

 ## 0. The Big Picture

 All three builders share the same skeleton — an **X-memory experiment** (hold a logical state in the X basis and measure how well it survives) — and differ **only in how noise is injected**.
-The inheritance is:
+The inheritance is deliberately **flat**: every model extends `BaseCircuitBuilder` only, never a sibling model.

 ```
+BaseCircuitBuilder                 … shared, model-independent plumbing:
-BaseCircuitBuilder                 … shared parts: qubit init, syndrome extraction, readout
+│                                    rel, deform, qubit init, syndrome_meas, final readout
 ├── CodeCapacityCircuitBuilder     … data noise once, perfect measurements
-└── PhenomenologicalCircuitBuilder … per-round data noise + measurement flips
+├── PhenomenologicalCircuitBuilder … per-round bulk data noise + measurement flips
-    └── CircuitLevelCircuitBuilder  … the above plus reset/gate/idle noise
+└── CircuitLevelCircuitBuilder     … operation-attached noise: reset/gate/idle + measurement
 ```

-`CircuitLevel` inherits from `Phenomenological` for a reason, not by accident:
-**circuit-level is a superset of phenomenological** (data + measurement noise, plus gate-induced noise).
-Details below.
+Why flat (no `CircuitLevel ← Phenomenological`):
+`CircuitLevel` used to inherit from `Phenomenological` to reuse its round/detector loop, but that made circuit-level's correctness depend on a sibling model's internals (a *fragile base class*).
+Since **code-capacity and phenomenological are finished/frozen and only circuit-level keeps evolving**, that coupling was all cost and no benefit.
+So circuit-level now **owns its own `build` / `__init__` / time-boundary detectors** and only reuses the stable, model-independent helpers from `Base` (`rel`, `deform_x_basis_data`, `init_qubit_coords`, `data_readout_and_observable`).
+It can now change its gate scheduling, idle model, etc. with zero risk to the two frozen models.

+Where the data noise lives differs between the two multi-round models:

+- **Phenomenological** lumps each round's data decoherence into a single **bulk** `PAULI_CHANNEL_1` on all data qubits (the `data_round_noise()` helper).
+- **Circuit-level** has **no bulk channel at all**; its data decoherence comes from the reset, two-qubit gate, and **idle** errors injected at the actual operations inside `syndrome_meas`.

+This is why circuit-level is a faithful "every operation is noisy" model and not just phenomenological with extra terms.
+Adding a bulk channel *on top of* the idle noise would **double-count** the data noise, which is exactly why circuit-level's own `build` omits it.
+Details in §3–§4.

 The "why" shared by all three models: